 I was working on homework that challenged us to create tests to build a rails app from the ground up.
-We had to learn how to create new database entries, save them, and edit them.
 I finished the homework on a master branch and decided I wanted to do it again for practice.
 So I created a topic branch off of an early commit (e3f8704) to do the work from scratch.

 $ git checkout -b homework e3f8704

-Later I realized I made a mistake and needed to use interactive rebase to fix a commit message on the topic branch.
+Later I realized I made a mistake and wanted to use interactive rebase to fix a commit on the topic branch.
 To do so, I just passed in the commit I used to branch as an option.
 This tells Git that you want to rebase from that commit.

 $ git checkout homework $ git rebase -i e3f8704